 At the beginning of the 2018-2019 academic year, we introduced Athelstan Learning Family (ALF).
 These sessions or workshops were designed for parents and carers to come into school and find out more about specific areas of learning.

-This year, ALF has included:
+In the past, ALF has included:

 We actively encourage our parents and carers to volunteer in school and currently have a number of adults who listen to children read, help out in class or volunteer their time in Forest Schools in Reception.